List of members of the Norwegian Nobel Committee: All members

 The committee has had 59 different members.
 Fifteen people have been chair and nine deputy chair.
 Twelve women have sat on the committee, starting with Aase Lionæs in 1949.
 From 2009 to 2011, four of the board's five members were women.
 Christian Lous Lange is the only person to have both sat on the committee and been its secretary, and the only peace laureate to have sat on the committee.
-Bjørnstjerne Bjørnson was, however, awarded the Nobel Literature Prize.
+Bjørnstjerne Bjørnson was, however, awarded the Nobel Prize in Literature.
 The longest-serving members are Hans Jacob Horst and Aase Lionæs, who both served for 30 years.
 The longest-sitting chair is Gunnar Jahn, who sat for 26 years as chair and 29 years on the committee.
 The longest period without any changes to the committee was the 15 years from 1949 to 1963.
 The shortest-sitting member was Esther Kostøl, who sat for less than a year in 1997.

 Seven political parties have been represented in the committee.
 The first committee consisted exclusively of members of the Liberal Party.
 The party was represented on all committees until 1973, after which it has not had a seat.
 In 1907, Francis Hagerup became the first representative from the Conservative Party, and this party has been represented on the board since.
 The Labour Party has been represented on the board since 1919, when Halvdan Koht became a member.
 The Agrarian Party (since named the Centre Party) was first represented on the board by Birger Braadland in 1938.
 The Christian Democratic Party was first represented by Erling Wikborg in 1965, the Socialist Left Party by Hanna Kvanmo in 1991 and the Progress Party by Inger-Marie Ytterhorn in 2000.

 Three awards have resulted in members withdrawing from the committee.
 Following the 1935 award to the German pacifist Carl von Ossietzky, Johan Ludwig Mowinckel and Halvdan Koht withdrew.
 Koht was later re-appointed to the committee.
 Following the 1973 award to Lê Đức Thọ and Henry Kissinger, Einar Hovdhaugen and Helge Rognlien withdrew.
 Following the 1994 award to Yasser Arafat, Shimon Peres and Yitzhak Rabin, Kåre Kristiansen withdrew.

 Thorbjørn Jagland sat on the committee from 2009 to 2020 and was its chair in 2009–2015.
 In March 2015, Jagland was demoted as a chairman, the first such move since the establishment of the Committee, but remained member.
 There was no official reason given for demotion, but a lot of criticism was aimed at him for awarding the Prize to Barack Obama, to the EU, and to Liu Xiaobo.

 Secretaries

-Since 2015, the secretary has been Olav Njølstad (born 1957), director of the Norwegian Nobel Institute, distinguished historian, biographer and novelist, and professor of history at the University of Oslo.
-He also was a member of the secretariat to the commission set by the Norwegian Parliament to critically evaluate the response to the 2011 Norway attacks.
+The committee's secretary is the sitting director of the Norwegian Nobel Institute.
+Since 2025, the secretary has been Kristian Berg Harpviken (born 1961), sociologist, researcher, and former director of the Peace Research Institute Oslo.